tony-aw/broadcast/README.md

 3.  ‘broadcast’ provides several generic functions for broadcasting, namely `bcapply()` (broadcasted apply-like function) and `bc_ifelse()` (broadcasted version of `ifelse()`).
-4.  ‘broadcast’ includes the `acast()` function, for casting/pivoting an array into a new dimension.
-Roughly analogous to `data.table::dcast()`, but for arrays.
-Can be used for performing **grouped** broadcasted operations, among other things.
+4.  casting functions, that cast subset-groups of an array to a new dimension, cast nested lists to dimensional lists, and vice-versa.
+    These functions are useful for facilitating complex broadcasted operations, though they also have much merit beside broadcasting.

 Additionally, ‘broadcast’ comes with a few linear algebra functions for statistics.